What Does Nominal Income Mean in Retirement Planning?

 Real is what matters, but our nature is to think in nominal terms

 If you’re planning for retirement, you need to know if you will have enough money to maintain your lifestyle and cover your necessary health care expenses as long as you shall live.

-That’s where nominal income verses real income comes in.
+That’s where nominal income versus real income comes in.
 You may not know the terms, but they are relevant to how you plan for retirement.

 You need to know what your dollars will be worth in real terms; meaning what amount of goods and services can they purchase.

-To understand nominal dollars imagine that I hand you a ten dollar bill today.
-You put it in a drawer and pull it out fifteen years from now.
-It is still ten dollars in nominal terms; meaning it’s face value is $10.
-But will it buy the same amount of bread and health insurance that it did fifteen years ago?
+To understand nominal dollars imagine that I hand you a 10 dollar bill today.
+You put it in a drawer and pull it out 15 years from now.
+It is still 10 dollars in nominal terms; meaning its face value is $10.
+But will it buy the same amount of bread and health insurance that it did 15 years ago?
 Unlikely.
-That means in real terms it is not worth the same amount as ten dollars is worth today.
+That means in real terms it is not worth the same amount as 10 dollars is worth today.

 It is zero.
-Your investments will be going up in value at 3% a year, but if inflation is also 3% each year they will purchase the same amount of goods and services as they did before.
-This, by the way, is an acceptable outcome.
+Your investments will be going up in value at 3% a year, but if inflation is also 3% each year, they will purchase the same amount of goods and services as they did before.
+It, by the way, is an acceptable outcome.

 If you work part-time in retirement, that may also provide you with a source of real income as wages often increase with inflation.

 Most pensions do not have cost of living increases so they will provide nominal dollars to you.
 That means for every $1,000 of pension income you receive, 20 years from now it will buy fewer goods and services than it did initially.